fernandonobel/host_aware_model/README.md

 ## Files and folder structure

+- `./build`

-./build/ -- The folder where OneModel stores the auto-generated Matlab implementations of the host-aware model.
+  The folder where OneModel stores the auto-generated Matlab implementations of the host-aware model.
 Do not make changes to the files inside this folder, as they will be overwritten if we use OneModel to generate new implementations of the host-aware model.

+- `./matlab`

+  Matlab code for running the model.

+- `./matlab/data`

-./data/ -- Here I save scripts with the data for performing simulations.
+  Here I save scripts with the data for performing simulations.

+- `./matlab/figs`

-./figs/ -- I use this folder to store the simulations figures.
+  I use this folder to store the simulations figures.

-./model/ -- This folder stores the OneModel models that we use to generate the Matlab code.
+- `./matlab/utils`

-./utils/ -- This folder stores auxiliary scripts and functions.
+  This folder stores auxiliary scripts and functions.

+- `./matlab/initialize.m`

-./initialize.m -- You need to call this script at the beginnign to setup the path in Matlab.
+  You need to call this script at the beginnign to setup thepath in Matlab.

+- `./matlab/simulateMassDistribution.m`

-./simulateMassDistribution.m -- A test simulation for validating that the host-aware model is okey.
+  A test simulation for validating that the host-aware model is okey.

+- `./matlab/example_oneprotein.m`

-./example_oneprotein.m -- An example script of simulating the host-aware model with the expression of one exogenous protein.
+  An example script of simulating the host-aware model with the expression of one exogenous protein.

+- `./src`

+  This folder stores the OneModel models that we use to generate the Matlab code.